DoctorBud/raspberrypi-node/README.md

 - Ability to send (via POST or GET) messages to other rPis.
 - Avoid inclusion of third-party libraries into the source repo, instead relying on package management (`npm` or `bower`) to pull libraries.
 This allows the repo to only contain source code relevant to the course and homework problems.
 - If `npm` is sufficient, then avoid the use of `bower`.
 - Ensure a rapid development cycle so that edit-save-refresh and edit-save-restart are easy.
-I use `livereload2` and `nodemon` to achieve this.
+I use `livereload2` to achieve this for front-end editing, and `nodemon` for back-end editing.

 #### Non-goals

 The mini-apps built with this stack are designed to encourage *distributed algorithm* and *Internet of Things* experimentation, and are intended to be prototypes.
-Optimizations such as `grunt` or `gulp`-based minification of assets are not desired, since they potentially slow down experimentation.
+Optimizations such as `grunt` or `gulp`-based minification of assets are not desired, since they potentially slow down experimentation and increase the amount of source files needed.

 ### Backend Tech